jackyoh/ohara-docs/content/en/docs/master/manager_dev_guide.md

 ```

 Please note that this is a one-off run command, often when you're in
-the development, you would run test and stay in Jest's watch mode
+the development, you would run the test and stay in Jest's watch mode
 which reloads the test once you save your changes:

 ```shell script